-The ol’ Hospitality State and its muddy claim to fame provides inspiration for these marvelous Mississippi Mud Cookies.
-With two kinds of chocolate, crunchy pecans, and toasted marshmallows, you’ll up your cookie game a notch or two!
+The ol’ Hospitality State and its muddy claim to fame provide inspiration for these marvelous Mississippi Mud Cookies.
+With two kinds of chocolate, crunchy pecans, and toasted marshmallows, you’ll up your cookie game for more!

-If you’ve never heard of Mississippi Mud, you’re probably thinking it can’t possibly be something you’d eat.
+If you’ve never heard of the Mississippi Mud Cookies, you’re probably thinking it can’t possibly be something you’d eat.
 If you are familiar with this niche of the dessert world, though, that phrase has transported you to a fudgy fantasy land . . . fluffy chocolate clouds floating in a vast chocolate sky in Cocoa-ville.
 Think “Death by Chocolate” but with marshmallows.

 The desserts, which cover every possible sweet treat from ice cream and brownies to cakes and pies, are all as rich and dark as that hard-to-pronounce river, and they’re enjoyed equally among folks both east and west of the mighty Mississippi.

 Although the history of these recipes is pretty muddy as well, the mud cake probably came first, and probably not until sometime in the 1970s.

 Mississippi mud cake starts with a fudgy, cake-like pan of brownies, usually with nuts (and usually pecans since this is a Southern recipe), with marshmallows sprinkled on top as soon as the brownies leave the oven.
 The brownies are topped off with a warm chocolate icing that traps and softens all those (now gooey) marshmallows.